HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 Reserve one day for the most famous and popular area – namely, the Golden Circle, which has several attractions.
 The name “Golden Circle“ was derived from Gullfoss, which means “golden waterfall” in Icelandic, and is one main attractions for day 1 in Iceland.

 The Golden Circle covers about 300 kilometers, looping from Reykjavik into the southern uplands of Iceland and back.
 There are three main stops on the route – the Þingvellir National Park, the Gullfoss Waterfall, and the geothermal area in Haukadalur.
-If you do not drive back to Reykjavik, it will be fewer kilometers.
+Guided tours for this trip are available.

 THINGVELLIR NATIONAL PARK